 Certificate Issuer or Root Certificate Issuer: [specify]

-Any Member who believes any of the above circumstances is true of any other Member, that Member may report it on the Working Group Public Mail List.
-The Chair will then investigate, including asking the reported Member for an explanation or appropriate documentation.
-If evidence of continued qualification for membership is not forthcoming from the reported Member within five (5) working days, the Chair will announce that such Member is suspended, such announcement to include the clause(s) from the above list under which the suspension has been made.
+Any Voting Member who believes any of the above circumstances is true of any other Voting Member, that Voting Member may report it on the Working Group Public Mail List.
+The Chair will then investigate, including asking the reported Voting Member for an explanation or appropriate documentation.
+If evidence of continued qualification for membership is not forthcoming from the reported Voting Member within five (5) working days, the Chair will announce that such Voting Member is suspended, such announcement to include the clause(s) from the above list under which the suspension has been made.

-A suspended Member who believes it has now re-met the membership criteria under the relevant clauses shall post evidence to the Working Group Public Mail List.
+A suspended Voting Member who believes it has now re-met the membership criteria under the relevant clauses shall post evidence to the Working Group Public Mail List.
 The Chair will examine the evidence and unsuspend the member, or not, by public announcement.
-A Member’s membership will automatically cease six (6) months after it becomes suspended if the Member has not re-met the membership criteria by that time.
+A Voting Member's membership will automatically cease six (6) months after it becomes suspended if the Voting Member has not re-met the membership criteria by that time.

-While suspended, a Member may participate in this Working Group and Forum Meetings, Teleconferences, and on this Working Group and the Forum’s discussion lists, but may not propose or endorse ballots or take part in any form of voting.
+While suspended, a Voting Member may participate in this Working Group and Forum Meetings, Teleconferences, and on this Working Group and the Forum's discussion lists, but may not propose or endorse ballots or take part in any form of voting.

-Votes cast before a Member’s suspension is announced will stand.
+Votes cast before a Voting Member's suspension is announced will stand.

-3.3 Application Process Applicants shall supply information and follow a process to become members. [specify]
+3.3 Application Process Applicants shall supply information and follow a process to become members and assign Voting Representatives. [specify]

 Dependencies and Liaisons